-This was his first encounter with the challenges of remote work, but it would not be the last.
+This was my first encounter the challenges of remote work, but it would not be the last.

 By 2012, the 2007-2008 housing crisis and his inexperience as an entrepreneur caused the business to fail.
 In its prime, the cleaning company was one of the largest facility management companies in the region and was named one of Inc magazine's fastest-growing companies in 2007.
 After the cleaning business crashed, Jason tried and failed at so many businesses – selling shoes online, selling homemade soup to gas stations, developing plugins for WordPress and Joomla, to name a few.